The Process of Competence Development

 The second stage of competence development is called conscious incompetence.
 This is the stage where people become mindful of either something they do not know how to do or something they do incorrectly.
 For many people, this is a terribly uncomfortable stage.
 They may be embarrassed or frustrated to learn they are incompetent.
 In some cases, people may even try to deny that their incompetence is a problem by downplaying its significance.
 But they are still consciously aware at this point that there is a weakness.

-If people learn of their use of filler words after delivering a speech in a class or at a Toastmasters meeting, if they hear a recording of themselves speaking, or if a peer or mentor points out the problem, that’s when they enter the stage of conscious incompetence.
+If people learn of their use of filler words after delivering a speech in class or at a Toastmasters meeting, if they hear a recording of themselves speaking, or if a peer or mentor points out the problem, that’s when they enter the stage of conscious incompetence.
 Even though conscious incompetence is uncomfortable, it is a necessary step to becoming competent.

 The third stage of competence development is conscious competence.
 This is the stage where people must work mindfully to do something correctly.
 It takes a lot of mental energy to ensure you are performing competently.
 Going back to the example of filler words, people in the conscious competence stage who catch themselves using “like” too much may likely stop every time they say the word and then correct the sentence.
 Or, they may learn how to anticipate when they might say it and take a deep breath and think of a different word (or just consciously skip over “like”).
-They might also improve their ability to eliminate filler words by thinking through what they want and “practice” saying it silently before saying it out loud in order to avoid fillers.
+They might also improve their ability to eliminate filler words by thinking through what they want and “practicing” saying it silently before saying it out loud in order to avoid fillers.

 The final stage is unconscious competence.
 This is the stage when people are able to perform competently with little (if any) thought.
 When people are skilled at something, others might remark, “They make it look so easy.”
 It is not that the skill is necessarily easy, but instead that people are so competent that they don’t have to engage in much conscious effort to do it well.
 For the people who mindfully work at using “like” less frequently, the task will eventually get easier, and avoiding fillers will feel more natural.
 They will exert less mental energy to have the same filler-free delivery.